james-s-turner/flummox-es6-spike/README.md

 # flummox-es6-spike
-A small spike for my own delictation and delight.
+A small spike for my own delectation and delight.

 # Disclaimer
 I've only developed it on OSX and run against latest chrome.